Orthodox Christianity in the 21st Century

 On other issues, Orthodox Christians are divided.
 When it comes to whether abortion should be legal, for instance, there are mixed views in many countries surveyed, with those in former Soviet republics expressing more opposition to legal abortion than those elsewhere.

 Orthodox Christians in Ethiopia are especially conservative on social issues.
-In answers to a series of questions on the morality of specific behaviors, Ethiopian Orthodox Christians are more likely than Orthodox Christians in most other countries surveyed to express moral opposition to abortion, sex outside of marriage, divorce and drinking alcohol.
+In answers to a series of questions on the morality of specific behaviors, Ethiopian Orthodox Christians are more likely than Orthodox Christians in most other countries surveyed to express moral opposition to abortion, divorce and drinking alcohol.

 This chapter explores Orthodox Christians’ views on a range of social and political issues, including human evolution and gender roles and norms.
 While not all questions asked of Orthodox Christians in Central and Eastern Europe (where the vast majority of Orthodox Christians live) were also asked of their co-religionists in the U.S. and Ethiopia, the chapter includes cross-regional comparisons whenever possible.